camunda/camunda-platform-helm/CONTRIBUTING.md

 [pr]: /compare
 [CODE_OF_CONDUCT]: CODE_OF_CONDUCT.md

-Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/camunda/camunda-platform-helm/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.